Training Diffusion Models with Reinforcement Learning: Reinforcement Learning Training of Diffusion Models

 A standard weighting scheme uses exponentiated rewards to ensure nonnegativity,

 where $\beta$ is an inverse temperature and $Z$ is a normalization constant.
 We also consider a simplified weighting scheme that uses binary weights,

 where $C$ is a reward threshold determining which samples are used for training.
-The sparse weights may be desirable because they eliminate the need to retain every sample from the model.
+In supervised learning terms, this is equivalent to repeated filtered finetuning on training data coming from the model.

 Within the RL formalism, the RWR procedure corresponds to the following one-step MDP: